In bacterial DNA replication, what is the primary function of DNA... | Study Prep in Pearson+

 Multiple Choice

-In bacterial DNA replication, what is the primary function of DNA gyrase (a type II topoisomerase) ahead of the replication fork?
+In bacterial DNA replication, what is the primary function of DNA polymerase III?

 A